 What you do need cash for will be: most taxis, markets, cafés, and small convenience stores.
 Bear in mind that many of these outlets have problems in breaking large bills (€50s or even sometimes €20s), so preferably carry as many small notes (€10s and €5s) and as much loose change with you as you can.
 Also handy to have coins if you want to leave a tip.

 So how much money should I bring to Rome?

 - Don’t bring any more cash with you than you’d normally carry with you in your own country on a daily basis.

 - Bear in mind the increased pickpocketing risk for a tourist in Rome.

 - When you get to the airport, get one or two hundred euros out of one of the ATMs in the baggage hall just in case.
-Tip: it’s better to get an amount like €180 so you force the machine to distribute smaller notes rather than the ‘unbreakable’ fifties.
+Tip: it’s better to get an amount like €180 so you force the machine to distribute smaller bills rather than the ‘unbreakable’ fifties.